 • Prepaid expense cards for essential school needs such as uniforms, textbooks, and school excursions

 Each scholar is also allocated a personal coach who supports and guides them through the four years of the program.
-We have over 80 volunteer coaches working with us, many who have educational experiences and all with a deep passion to help the girls excel.
+We have over 80 volunteer coaches working with us, many of who have educational experiences, and all with a deep passion for helping the girls excel.

 Women continue to be over represented in areas of disadvantage and underrepresented in positions of power and influence.
 We know that investing in women build stronger families. communities and economies.
 Harnessing the potential of women would increase the Australian GDP by 11% according to Goldman Sachs estimates the pay gap between men and women currently costs the Australian economy $93 billion every year.